 If you are interested in schools environmental education, the Rivers and People legacy project will continue to run into February 2014.
 This project is focused on teacher training to help teachers deliver their own outdoor sessions whilst using our equipment.
 This project is to ensure that the benefits of the Rivers and People project will be sustained long term.

-For further information regarding schools environmental education, walks and wades, please contact Jordan, or visit R&P resources for a wealth of educational resources and information about Lewisham’s rivers or to book a session.
+For further information regarding schools environmental education, walks and wades, please contact Judith, or visit R&P resources for a wealth of educational resources and information about Lewisham’s rivers or to book a session.

 You will also find a number of useful educational tools elsewhere on this blog.
 These are not river related, but instead take you in to the Parks and Nature Reserves of Lewisham to learn about habitats and minibeasts.
 There are also guides to help you lead your own sessions with your schools.
-For more information on these sessions, please contact Jess Kyle.
+For more information on these sessions, please contact Judith Watling.

 The Ravensbourne Catchment Improvement Plan